In the City of Launceston, most resident workers in Transport, Postal and Warehousing are over 45 years old.

 The age structure of the City of Launceston's resident workers is indicative of the skill-levels and experience that local businesses can draw upon.
 For example, younger resident workers, while less experienced, are typically more mobile and have higher level skills in use of new technologies.

 Australian Bureau of Statistics (ABS) – Census 2011 and 2016 – by usual residence

 |Resident workers age structure|

 |Northern Tasmania Region - Transport, Postal and Warehousing||2016||2011||Change|

-Analysis of the resident workers (Transport, Postal and Warehousing) age structure of the City of Launceston in 2016 compared to Tasmania shows that there was a higher proportion of persons in the younger age groups (15 to 44 years) as well as a lower proportion of persons in the older age groups (45 years and over).
+Analysis of the resident workers (Transport, Postal and Warehousing) age structure of the City of Launceston in 2016 compared to Financial and Insurance Services shows that there was a lower proportion of persons in the younger age groups (15 to 44 years) as well as a higher proportion of persons in the older age groups (45 years and over).

-The major difference between the resident workers age structure of the City of Launceston and Tasmania is:
+The major difference between the resident workers age structure of the City of Launceston and the Financial and Insurance Services workforce is:

 From 2011 to 2016, the City of Launceston's resident workers (Transport, Postal and Warehousing) population decreased by 95 people (-7.5%).
 This represents an average annual change of -1.55% per year over the period.

 The largest changes in the resident workers age structure in the City of Launceston between 2011 and 2016 were in the age groups: